RamenVentures/Operating-Manual/README.md

 #### Our Questions
 1. Who are the founders?
 2. What does the company do?
-3. Who is the target user?
+3. Could this be the future?
-4. What problem are they solving for them?
-5. Is this an important problem?
+4. Could this be big?
-6. Could this be a huge market?
+5. Could this be 10x better than the present?
-7. Is this a market we understand or would like to?
+6. Do we believe this is important?
-8. Is something exceptional? (team, traction, or tech?)
+7. Is something exceptional? (team, traction, or tech?)
-9. Could we add value as investors?
-10. Are they Pre-Seed?
-(Market, Problem, Team, MVP)
+8. Are they Pre-Seed?
+(Problem, Target Users, Team, MVP)

 #### Requirements
 1. Your deck (if you have one)